-No data concerning their numbers exist yet.
-The IUCN considers them to be a threatened species, however, this classification occurs due to the fact that all fish species endemic to the region appear to be threatened by overfishing.
+- Obviously, no data concerning its numbers exist yet.
+The IUCN considers it to be a threatened species.
+However, this classification occurs due to the fact that all fish species endemic to the region appear to be threatened by overfishing.

 Arapaima Leptosoma Physical Characteristics

-Like all other members of its family, they evolved as an air-breathing fish.
-The individual discovered seems to be an adult, and therefore representational of its species.
+Like all other members of its family, it evolved as an air-breathing fish.
+The individuals so far discovered seems to be adults, and therefore representational of the species.

 It measured about 10 ft (3 m) in length.
 Unlike most species of Arapaima, the Arapaima Leptosoma stays thin and elongated in shape.

-In color, they present a combination of grayish-silver and red.
+In color, it presents a combination of grayish-silver and red.